Luxury brands debut at Auckland Airport

-Astring of luxury retailers have made a New Zealand debut opening up shops in Auckland Airport's recently refurbished international departures terminal.
+A string of luxury retailers have made a New Zealand debut opening up shops in Auckland Airport's recently refurbished international departures terminal.

 Luxury handbag brands Kate Spade and Michael Kors, along with Italian retailers Furla and Maxmara, have each opened their first New Zealand store in the terminal.

-The Airport's luxury shopping precinct began opening in July last year, first with Michael Kors and jewellery retailers Partridge and Mansoor's Rolex store.
+The Airport's luxury shopping precinct began opening in July last year, first with Michael Kors and jewellery retailer Partridge's Rolex store.
 Since then other brands such as Coach, Lacoste, Fossil, Montblanc and Boss by Hugo Boss have opened permanent stores.

 Richard Barker, general manager of retail at Auckland Airport, said luxury was a segment the Airport was previously missing, and work to secure the new market entrants began over two years ago.